China's anger at North Korea overcomes worry over U.S. stealth flights

 The flying of B-2 and F-22 stealth jets in joint exercises with South Korea, bringing U.S. military might virtually to China's doorstep, has barely generated a response from Beijing except for a generic call for calm and restraint.

-Last month's announcement that the United States would strengthen its anti-missile defences due to the North's threats also elicited only relatively mild criticism from China.
+Last month's announcement that the United States would strengthen its anti-missile defenses due to the North's threats also elicited only relatively mild criticism from China.

 "All these new actions from the U.S. side are not targeted at China," said Ni Lexiong, a military expert at the Shanghai University of Political Science and Law.